2023 Best Liberal Arts & Humanities Schools in Massachusetts

 Top 10 Best Liberal Arts / Sciences & Humanities Schools

-Our analysis found Massachusetts Institute of Technology to be the best school for liberal arts / sciences and humanities students who want to pursue a degree in Massachusetts.
-Located in the midsize city of Cambridge, MIT is a private not-for-profit college with a large student population.
+Our 2023 rankings named Massachusetts Institute of Technology the best school in Massachusetts for liberal arts / sciences and humanities students.
+Located in the city of Cambridge, MIT is a private not-for-profit school with a large student population.

 On average, liberal arts / sciences and humanities graduates from MIT take out $12,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $663, assuming that the borrower is on a 10-year repayment plan.